What is Osteopathy?

 Registered Osteopaths treat more than 7 million people each year in the UK, making the profession a major provider of primary health care.

 An osteopath may be helpful in the management of conditions including, back pain both acute and chronic, headache arising from the neck and migraine, shoulder and elbow pain such as frozen shoulder and tennis elbow, foot and ankle pain, hip pain, arthritic pain, sciatica, sports injuries and much more.

-What happens on your first Visit?
+What happens on your first visit?

 On your first visit, your osteopath will take a detailed case history, including previous medical complaints and conditions that may be relevant to your current complaint.
-The details you provide will strictly confidential.
-They will then carry out a physical examination which will not only look at the area of the complaint but also look at how the body is functioning as more generally.
+The details you provide will be strictly confidential.
+They will then carry out a physical examination which will not only look at the area of the complaint but also look at how the body is functioning more generally.
 They may ask you to do some simple movements or stretches, to observe your posture and mobility.
-They may also ask to do some more general health testing such as taking your blood pressure.
+They may also want to do some more general health testing such as taking your blood pressure.